mecid/mecid.github.io/_posts/2022-02-17-redux-like-state-container-in-swiftui-part5.md

 ```

 Here we pushed a few changes to support the new concurrency model:
-We made our send method an async by adding the particular keyword to the method definition.
+1. We made our *send* method an async by adding the particular keyword to the method definition.
-We use the values property on the Combine framework's Publisher type to convert it into an AsyncSequence.
+2. We use the *values* property on the Combine framework's *Publisher* type to convert it into an *AsyncSequence*.
-We use for await keyword to iterate over values of AsyncSequence and apply them to the store.
+3. We use *for await* keyword to iterate over values of *AsyncSequence* and apply them to the store.

-We also use where keyword to support cooperative task cancellation.
+We also use *where* keyword to support cooperative task cancellation.
 As you can see, we made very few changes to migrate to the new concurrency model and gain new features like task cancellation out of the box.
 We don't need to change anything else, and we still can use our old reducers with the Combine framework because they work together very nicely.

 ```swift
 func appReducer(